-The Michael Smith Foundation for Health Research Convening & Collaborating (C2) Program builds capacity for the development and use of research evidence in practice, policy and further research by promoting knowledge exchange between health researchers and research users.
+The Michael Smith Foundation for Health Research (MSFHR) Convening & Collaborating (C2) Program builds capacity for the development and use of research evidence in practice, policy and further research by promoting knowledge exchange between health researchers and research users.

 C2 awards support teams of health researchers and research users planning and carrying out collaborative activities such as stakeholder consultations, public engagement or co-development of research methodologies.